diogo-variani/dockers/README.md

 ## **Important:** We don't store or distribute any proprietary binaries or package neither any copyright resources.

-This image/container was created for developer environment, it's a all-in-one, keep all softwares inside the same container MQ, Broker, Eclipse, MBExplorer.
+This image/container was created for development environment, it's a all-in-one, it keeps all softwares inside the same container MQ, Broker, Toolkit, MBExplorer.

 ## How to build and run (Dockerfile method)
 ```bash